mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 #### MariaDB in HA mode

 * will run on three containers as a [Galera cluster](https://mariadb.com/kb/en/galera-cluster), each on a **different physical machine**,
-* so the data is stored redundantly in three places, with no risk of data loss,
+* therefore the data is stored redundantly in three places, with no risk of data loss,
 * when one container fails, it's automatically replaced with a new one,
-* with two load balancers ([MaxScale](https://mariadb.com/kb/en/maxscale)) in [readwritesplit](https://mariadb.com/kb/en/mariadb-maxscale-25-readwritesplit) mode (no additional cost),
+* come with two load balancers ([MaxScale](https://mariadb.com/kb/en/maxscale)) in [readwritesplit](https://mariadb.com/kb/en/mariadb-maxscale-25-readwritesplit) mode (no additional cost),
 * [asynchronous behavior](#asynchronous-behavior) of a Galera HA cluster,
 * only InnoDB storage engine is supported,
 * the need to respect all of the [specifics](#what-to-bear-in-mind-when-using-HA-mode) related to a Galera HA cluster,